 Q: What if my books are not posted on the college bookstore website when I register?

 A: If you registered early and books are not posted online, submit your Funding Request for tuition only.
 Then when the books are posted on the bookstore website, submit a second Voucher Request for your books.
 Remember you must submit documentation showing that your books are required, recommended or optional in order to be paid for through the Tuition Assistance Program.

 Q: What if I am on a waitlist for my class(es)?

 A: You may submit a voucher request for waitlisted class tuition and fee costs but not for books.
 Once you are actually admitted to the class, you can submit another voucher or reimbursement request for books along with your updated school schedule.
-If you have questions, contact your Career and Education Navigator.
+If you have questions, contact your Regional Education Navigator.